 TDHCA's Information Systems Division makes limited, targeted use of consultants for approved capital budget projects and software development support.
-In the current biennium, the Department employs three contract developers.
-The Department continues to employ one contract developer to assist with PeopleSoft Financials support.
-The Department also added two contract developers in FY2022 to work on the CMTS Upgrades capital budget project.
+In the current biennium, the Department employs five contract developers.
+The Department employs one contract developer to assist with PeopleSoft Financials support, three contract developers for the Java Infrastructure project, and one contract developer for the MF/REA capital project.
+The Department is currently considering bringing on one more contract developer for the Java Infrastructure project.

-Bond Finance

-Bond Finance uses the following types of consultants:

-Bond Counsel

-A law firm or firms experienced in the issuance of mortgage revenue bonds and mortgage credit certificates.

-Disclosure Counsel

-A law firm experienced in securities laws particularly as it relates to disclosure of information by securities issuers to the private markets.

-Financial or Municipal Advisor

-Typically an investment banking firm experienced in issuance of mortgage revenue bonds, indenture analytics, and mortgage-backed securities.

-Interest Rate Swap Advisor

-Primarily monitors interest rate swaps used to hedge single family mortgage revenue bonds.

-Investment Bankers

-A firm specializing in the underwriting, issuance and sale of mortgage revenue bonds and provides advice relating to financial structure and cash flows.

-Master Servicer

-A financially sound bank or trust company experienced in loan servicing for tax-exempt and taxable single family programs.

-Program Administrator

-A company experienced in programmatic and tax compliance review for tax-exempt and taxable single family programs.

-Rating Agencies

-A national rating agency which analyzes bond issues and assigns a rating to them to indicate to prospective bondholders the investment quality of the issue.

-TBA Provider

-An investment banking firm experienced with the pooling and hedging of mortgage-backed securities in the TBA market.
+Bond Finance Bond Finance uses the following types of consultants: Bond Counsel A law firm or firms experienced in the issuance of mortgage revenue bonds and mortgage credit certificates.
+Disclosure Counsel A law firm experienced in securities laws particularly as it relates to disclosure of information by securities issuers to the private markets.
+Financial or Municipal Advisor Typically an investment banking firm experienced in issuance of mortgage revenue bonds, indenture analytics, and mortgage-backed securities.
+Interest Rate Swap Advisor Primarily monitors interest rate swaps used to hedge single family mortgage revenue bonds.
+Investment Bankers A firm specializing in the underwriting, issuance and sale of mortgage revenue bonds and provides advice relating to financial structure and cash flows.
+Master Servicer A financially sound bank or trust company experienced in loan servicing for tax-exempt and taxable single family programs.
+Program Administrator A company experienced in programmatic and tax compliance review for tax-exempt and taxable single family programs.
+Rating Agencies A national rating agency which analyzes bond issues and assigns a rating to them to indicate to prospective bondholders the investment quality of the issue.
+TBA Provider An investment banking firm experienced with the pooling and hedging of mortgage-backed securities in the TBA market.